I'm a Health Editor who's tried 100's of shoes - these are officially the best gym trainers you can buy

 If you follow me on Instagram or read my content, you'll know that I'm a die-hard fan of the adidas Ultraboost trainers.
 They're not super shoes, like the above - rather, a reliable workhorse of a training shoe that you can also wear to work when you forget a change of shoes.

-For a non-carbon plate shoe, they're super bouncy thanks to adidas' trademark Ultraboost foam, and I like that you can literally slip them on without having to undo the shoelaces (lazy, sure.
-Practical - always) - they're ideal for slipping on for daily walks.
-They're also light, and I've never needed to break them in (impressive as someone who is typically blister-prone).
+For a non-carbon plate shoe, the new 5 design is super bouncy thanks to adidas' trademark Ultraboost foam, and I like that you can literally slip them on without having to undo the shoelaces (lazy, sure.
+Practical - always).
+They're ideal for slipping on for daily walks and are also super light, plus I've never needed to break them in (impressive as someone who is typically blister-prone).

 Some don't get on with the Ultraboost as they're not the most supportive and stable if you're training higher mileage.
-They had some issues with the earlier iterations wearing through the knitted upper, but the recent designs are designed to be durable (I've had mine around a year and they're still going strong).
+They had some issues with the earlier iterations wearing through the knitted upper, but the recent designs are designed to be durable (I've had mine for around a month now and worn them plenty and they're still good as new).

 Best gym trainers from New Balance